 New York-based artist Priscila De Carvalho is an artist working with painting, drawing, sculpture, murals, site-specific installations and permanent public art.

 Ms. De Carvalho’s visual narratives range from overly populated urban environments to a social, economic and political content.
 She juxtaposes her observations about the emergence and co-existence of sub-cultural communities, uncontrolled urbanization and contemporary issues that affect all humanity in the age of globalization.
 Her work combines the influence of Pop Art, Spanish informalism, the monumentality of mural painting and a reverence for architectural forms.
-In her practice, she is focus on her interest in photography, architecture, social justice Her images are collected from the realms of memory, documentary films and the internet.
+Her images are collected from the realms of memory, documentary films and the internet.
 With these varied sources, the artist overlays a complex imagery creating a frenetic, laden, urban landscape.

-Priscila De Carvalho is a recipient of the prestigious Pollock-Krasner Foundation Fellowship Award, (AIM) Artist in the Market Place at Bronx Museum, Sculpture Space Fellowship Award, Aljira Emerge 10 Fellowship Program, Queens Council on the Arts Fund and Siddhartha Art Foundation.
+Priscila De Carvalho is a recipient of the Pollock-Krasner Foundation Fellowship Award (2008), (AIM) Artist in the Market Place at Bronx Museum (2010), Sculpture Space Fellowship Award, Aljira Emerge 10 Fellowship Program, Queens Council on the Arts Fund and Siddhartha Art Foundation.

 De Carvalho's permanent public art was installed at the New York City subway station, commissioned by the MTA Arts and Design program and at Richard Rogers Public School commissioned by Public Art for Public Schools.
 She has been an artist-in-residence at Lower East Side Printshop, Socrates Sculpture Park, Jamaica Center for the Arts and Learning Workspace Program, and Sculpture Space.